samoverduin/Sample-Code/README.md

 # Sample-Code
-This repository includes a various number of scripts that I have written to showcase my coding
+This repository includes a various number of scripts that I have written to showcase my coding.